-Prerequisite: Complete a 5 credit hour biology (BSC 110 Biology or BSC 125 Anatomy and Physiology) course with a grade of C or higher.
+Prerequisite: 5 credit hour Biology course within five years with a grade of C or higher, or with permission of the Director of Biosciences.
 This course will enable the student to identify disease causing microorganisms or agents and their role in the disease process, including principles of microbial cell structure, genetics, metabolism, immunity, and control.
 The student will also be able to demonstrate proficiency in standard laboratory techniques used in inoculation, isolation, incubation, inspection, and identification of bacteria.
-These techniques also include the examination of fungi, protists and parasitic worms.
+These techniques also include the examination of fungi, protists, and parasitic worms.
 In addition, the course will enable the student to demonstrate mechanisms in the prevention and treatment of infectious disease.
 Three hours of lecture/discussion and four hours of laboratory per week.